Skip to content

 For the examples in this guide, you will need to have the following:

-• A Tanssi appchain (Snap or Dedicated) featuring the Transaction Pause module.
-Any new appchain deployment based on one of the templates will do; otherwise, make sure to include the module in your custom-made appchain runtime
+• A Tanssi-powered network (Quick Trial or Dedicated) featuring the Transaction Pause module.
+Any new network deployment based on one of the templates will do; otherwise, make sure to include the module in your custom-made network runtime

-• Your appchain's Sudo account connected to your appchain's Polkadot.js Apps.
+• Your network's Sudo account connected to your network's Polkadot.js Apps.
 You can refer to the Managing Sudo guide for instructions on injecting your Sudo account into Polkadot.js Apps

-If you're unsure what your Tanssi appchain's Sudo account is, you can find it in your Tanssi Dashboard underneath the Properties section.
+If you're unsure what your Tanssi network's Sudo account is, you can find it in your Tanssi Dashboard underneath the Properties section.

 Locating your Sudo address on apps.tanssi.network